kernelci/kernelci-api/doc/pipeline-details.md

 ### Test Report

-The Test Report in its current state listens for completed tarball node.
-It then generates a test report with the child nodes' details of the parent node and sends the report over an email.
+The Test Report in its current state listens for completed checkout node.
+It then generates a test report along with the child nodes' details and sends the report over an email.